Wojciech Ferens

-Wojciech Ferens (born 5 April 1991) is a Polish professional volleyball player.
-At the professional club level, he plays for Cuprum Lubin.
+Wojciech Ferens (born 5 April 1991) is a Polish professional volleyball player who plays as an outside hitter for Cuprum Stilon Gorzów.

 Career

 National team

 On 2 April 2015 was appointed to the Polish national team by head coach Stephane Antiga.
 After the training camp in Spała he went to team B of Polish national team led by Andrzej Kowal.
 He took part in 1st edition of 2015 European Games.
 On 14 August 2015 he achieved first medal as senior national team player – bronze of European League.
 His national team won 3rd place match with Estonia (3–0).